Khatchi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that encodes and decodes text using the rot13 encryption.
-Asumm ASCII
+A script that prints every other line from te input, starting with the first line